 The class teacher will take overall responsibility for the daily provision for your child with SEND.
-(Special educational needs and disability code of practice: 0 to 25 years, section 6.19)
+(SEND Code 6.19)

 Additional adult support for classes, such as learning support assistants, and additional resources including laptops and supportive software may be allocated to a year group to meet SEND need.